-It would help to consider these factors before selecting one treadmill over another, which you won’t use in the fresh air, rather in a humid area like the garage or hall closet.
+It would help to consider these factors before selecting one treadmill over another, which you won’t use in the fresh air but rather in a humid area like the garage or hall closet.

-You need to measure the space where you want your treadmill and make sure it’s big enough for fitness equipment with all the features you are looking for.
+You need to measure the space where you want your treadmill and ensure it’s big enough for fitness equipment with all the features you are looking for.
 A treadmill can take up as much room as an elliptical machine, so plan accordingly!
-You’ll also want to leave some extra room on either side of the treadmill in case you move while wearing running shoes or walking barefoot (you don’t want to trip!).
+You’ll also want to leave extra room on either side of the treadmill if you move while wearing running shoes or walking barefoot (you don’t want to trip!).

 If this is going into a bedroom, then be aware that most manufacturers recommend not using their products if there are less than four feet between the end of the bed and the equipment – just in case someone rolls off accidentally while trying to flip the side.
 But, again, be sure to check the manual for your specific treadmill’s requirements.

 The belt should also be considered when looking for one specifically designed treadmill in the garage because they can vary greatly from model to model.
-Obviously, longer belts provide greater room for movement and are better for walking and jogging.
-But treadmill belts can also vary in width, which is important to consider because the wider they are, the less pressure you’ll put on your joints as you move up and down (which makes them more comfortable).
+Longer belts provide greater room for movement and are better for walking and jogging.
+But treadmill belts can also vary in width, which is important because the wider they are, the less pressure you’ll put on your joints as you move up and down (which makes them more comfortable).